bcroke19/MASH-Peformance-Analytics/README.md

 ## Step 4: Tableau Dashboard
 I had not used Tableau before this class, but I used this project as an opportunity to learn how to make a simple dashboard in Tableau, gaining a better understanding in the similarities and differences between PowerBI/Tableau.
 [Mash_Tableau_Dashboard.pdf](https://github.com/user-attachments/files/19837303/Mash_Tableau_Dashboard.pdf)

--
--

-## Step 3: Creating Dashboard in PowerBI

-## Step 4: Creating Dashboard in Tableau